agile-lab-dev/whitefox/docsite/docs/development_guidelines.md

 the gradle terminal (with ctrl+c) the node process will keep running.
 You will need to kill it with a `kill -9`.
 See related issue on the [gradle node plugin repo](https://github.com/node-gradle/gradle-node-plugin/issues/65).

-The *only* thing that will differ on the published site is that the `docs/protocol` is copied to `docsite/static/protocol` in order to have a "working" swagger UI.
-If you want to reproduce the same locally and have a working swagger UI at `https://localhost:3000/whitefox/openapi_whitefox` and `https://localhost:3000/whitefox/openapi_delta-sharing.html` you can create a symlink as follows: `ln -sfn $PWD/docs/protocol $PWD/docsite/static/protocol`
+The *only* thing that will differ on the published site is that the `protocol` is copied to `docsite/static/protocol` in order to have a "working" swagger UI.
+If you want to reproduce the same locally and have a working swagger UI at `https://localhost:3000/whitefox/openapi_whitefox` and `https://localhost:3000/whitefox/openapi_delta-sharing.html` you can create a symlink as follows: `ln -sfn $PWD/protocol $PWD/docsite/static/protocol`